 By default, DirectShow supports several common media file formats, such as MPEG1 (decoding only), MP3, Windows Media Video, and plain static images.
 But DirectShow is also completely extensible, and extensions allow it to support any container format available—including any audio or video codec.

-DirectShow filters provide a modular solution for dealing with many different multimedia tasks, but can pose a problem if you do not know which filters are being used in your graph.
+DirectShow filters provide a modular solution for dealing with different multimedia tasks, but can pose a problem if you do not know which filters are being used in your graph.
 Most issues can be resolved through examining the graph currently in use.
 There are several useful tools to help with this.

 EditGraph Method.
 The "EditGraph" method, provided in all three major interfaces (Capture, Control, and Play) in the LEADTOOLS Multimedia SDK, allows you to view the current graph using GraphEdit, a free utility that ships with the DirectShow SDK.
 After GraphEdit is called, a message box appears bearing notification that the current graph has been registered.
 At this point, open GraphEdit and select the "Connect To Remote Graph" option.
 Your graph will be listed as an available graph.
 Select it, and the visible graph will be built in GraphEdit.